 Churches of various styles are scattered around the whole island.
 The most frequented and revered is the church dedicated to the patron saint of Zakynthos, the Church of Agios Dionysios, which possesses the tallest bell tower in the city and houses a silver urn containing the remains of Saint Dionysios.
 The saint also stayed in 1583 in the Church of Agios Nikolaos tou Molou, built in beautiful late Renaissance style.
 The signs of Venetian rule are also seen in the Church of Agios Markos, which has a belfry identical to that of St. Mark’s Church in Venice.

 Church of Haghios Nikolaos tou Molou, Zakynthos.
 Photo: Copyright © Sisiterscom.com, Shutterstock

 Among the monasteries, a truly spectacular one is dedicated to the Virgin Anafonitria, who is celebrated with feasts and processions each year in mid-August.
 Just two kilometres from the city is Strani Hill, which offers an unbeatable view over most of the island.
 The most photographed view in Greece after the Parthenon is Porto Vròmi, shipwreck bay, where a ship ran aground and was never removed.

-The Blue Caves
+The Blue Caves in Zakynthos